KataruInc/did-content-spec/README.md

 - `#author` if servive receive `#author` fragment, they should return authors of content
 - `#rights-holder` if servive receive `#rights-holder` fragment, they should return rights-holder of content

-## DID Resolver / Verifiable Data Registrye
+## DID Resolver / Verifiable Data Registry
 The DID Resolver creates a DID Document from arguments and generates a DID to be associated.
 In addition, it has a database that associates DIDs with DID Document storage locations.
 Verifiable Data Registry assumes use of common storage such as IPFS / S3.

+### DID Resolver Functions
+- GET `/resolve?did=?`
+  1) Get location of did document from Database.
+  2) Fetch the did document from Verifiable Data Registry.
+  3) Return did document
+- POST `/create?contentType=&contentUrl=&signature=` Store
+  1) Generate a did document associated with arguments
+  2) Generate new did
+  3) Store a did document to Verifiable Data Registry like S3 / IPFS
+  4) Insert a recode contains location and did.
+  5) Return generated DID
+- POST `/update?did=&contentType=&contentUrl=&signature=`
+  1) Fetch the  did document from Verifiable Data Registry.
+  2) Update a did document
+  3) Store new did document to Verifiable Data Registry like S3 / IPFS
+  4) Update a recode
+- POST `/delete?did=`
+  1) Delete a recode

 ## DID Operations